 “Heading 4”– FIRST paragraph

 “Heading 5”– BODY paragraphs

-The image on the right shows the styles used, and to which content they apply.
+The image below shows the styles used, and to which content they apply.

 The “an excerpt” section is there for the author to give the reader extra information about the piece.
 For example, you can write “written on a beach in Borneo”, or “based on As I Lay Dying by William Faulkner”, or “an excerpt from …”

 “An excerpt” is needed if your piece is from a larger work.
 Similarly, if you condensed your piece, then you can write “a condensed version” on line 7.

 If you’re looking for a little extra room for your piece, you can delete the “an excerpt” text from the template.
 If your piece needs no introduction, as described above, then feel free to delete it.

 The first paragraph uses the style “Heading 4”, and is always flush left.

 Paragraphs following the first paragraph have an indent, but there are no extra line spaces between them.
 These paragraphs use the style “Heading 5”.

 When there is a change of scene, perspective, or time in a piece, you can add an extra line space between it and the previous paragraph.
 Add three periods (…) in this extra line between sections.
 The FIRST paragraph of the new section will have the “Heading 4” style applied to it.
 See the image above for an example.